Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 There are projects, products, and technologies that deserve the work of pen or brush.
 The quality of such work may be a decision factor Nr&nbsp;1 for usage/purchase of its subject: either attract or divert for good.

 WYSIWYG<sup>🔤</sup> of creative work won't produce compilation errors and is transparent to create square miles of wastepaper.

-Good lines of wording are much more sophisticted and painfull than of good code.
-Everybody will notice poor or mediocre style from the very first sight.
+However noble lines of words are much more sophisticated and painful than excellent code.
+And everybody will notice poor or mediocre style from the very first sight.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🔤</sup> <sub>What you see is what you get.</sub>